karaoglufurkan/couchbase-sample-app/README.md

 # Description
-This project has been created for my medium article about Couchbase Server.
-Before running the project, make sure you have .NET 6 SDK and a running couchbase server instance on your local machine.
-After that, you should create a bucket on Couchbase UI called "products" and create a primary index for this bucket.
+This project has been created for my Medium article about Couchbase Server.
+Before running the project, make sure you have .NET 6 SDK and a running Couchbase server instance on your local machine.
+After that, create a Bucket on Couchbase UI called "products" and create a primary index for this bucket.

+### Note:
+Credentials on appsettings.json must be changed with the ones you set up your cluster.

-To create primary index, simply run the query below:
+To create a primary index, simply run the query below:
 ```
 create primary index on products
 ```